Gords/GIFtube/README.md

 - Select the aspect ratio
 - Enter the output filename

-The script will then download the video, generate a color palette, convert the video to a GIF using the selected resolution, FPS, and aspect ratio, and optimize the GIF file for better compression.
+The script will then download the video, generate a color palette, convert the video to GIF using the selected resolution, FPS, and aspect ratio, and optimize the GIF file for better compression.

 ## License